• Skip to primary navigation

 Have you ever tried veal meatballs?
 If not, you should.
 These ground veal meatballs are incredibly tender and practically melt in your mouth.

 Ground veal meatballs are also versatile.
-You can serve them with mashed potatoes or in a sandwich, pair them with your favorite sauce, such as marinara, BBQ, Swedish, Italian, or Asian-style sauce, or try them with this excellent Spanish sauce for meatballs.
+You can serve them with mashed potatoes or in a sandwich, pair them with your favorite sauce, such as marinara, BBQ, Swedish, Italian, or Asian-style sauce.

-Check out more delicious meatball recipes: Beef Meatballs with Zucchini, Romanian Meatballs (Chiftele), Meatballs Without Eggs, or Mushroom Stuffed Meatballs.
+Check out more delicious meatball recipes: Beef Meatballs with Zucchini, Romanian Meatballs (Chiftele), or Mushroom Stuffed Meatballs.
+Or this collection of Meatball Recipes.

 Jump to recipe